Flex

 How to Add a Flex

-How to add Flex in Droip
+How to Add a Flex in Droip

 To enable the Flex display for any element that contains other elements inside it: